martehvi/codepub-container-workshop/03-proxy-server/README.md

 We want to add the nginx server as part of our docker network, so that it has access to the mapping we have done which allows us to reach the backend containers with their container names.
 We have chosen to use one of Dockers premade image, `nginx:1.16.0-alpine`.

-Try now to finish the configuration for the nginx container in the docker compose file by adding ports and network to it.
+Try now to finish the configuration for the nginx container in the docker compose file by adding ports.
 We have added in the new parameters `image` for you - so now you simply need to add a fitting port mapping (choose whichever, but our solution has used the port `8003` for both external and internal).

-<summary>Template</summary>

 ```yml
 services: